The concordance invariant tau in link grid homology: Introduction

 \end{prop} Equation \eqref{tb_bound} gives a lower bound for $\tau$ and, using Equation \eqref{bound}, also the following lower bound for the slice genus of $L$:

 generalizing a result of Rudolph \cite{Rudolph} for knots.
 In Section \ref{section:application} we give an example where this bound is sharp.
-Moreover, Equation \eqref{tb_bound} can also give an upper bound for $\text{TB}(L)$, the maximal Thurston-Bennequin number of a link $L$. \begin{prop} For any $n$ component link $L$ we have \end{prop} In particular for a quasi-alternating link, since from iv) in Proposition \ref{prop:one} the invariant $\tau$ is determined by the signature, we have the following result that Plamenevskaya proved for alternating knots in \cite{Plamenevskaya}. \begin{cor} If $L$ is a quasi-alternating link then we have that \end{cor} As we will see in Section \ref{section:application}, this upper bound gives the following proposition.
+Moreover, Equation \eqref{tb_bound} can also give an upper bound for $\text{TB}(L)$, the maximal Thurston-Bennequin number of a link $L$. \begin{prop} For every $n$-component link $L$ we have \end{prop} In particular for a quasi-alternating link, since from iv) in Proposition \ref{prop:one} the invariant $\tau$ is determined by the signature, we have the following result that Plamenevskaya proved for alternating knots in \cite{Plamenevskaya}. \begin{cor} If $L$ is a quasi-alternating link then we have that \end{cor} As we show in Section \ref{section:application}, the upper bound in Corollary \ref{cor:tb} gives the following proposition.

 \begin{prop} The links $L^k$ in Figure \ref{L9a40} are a family of two component links, whose components $L^k_i$ are unknots with linking number zero, such that $\text{TB}(L^k)$ is arbitrarily small. \end{prop} The paper is organized as follows.
 In Section \ref{section:homology} we define the filtered chain complex $\widehat{GC}(D)$ and the homology group $\widehat{\mathcal{GH}}(L)$.
 In Section \ref{section:invariant} we introduce the function $T_L$ and we prove Proposition \ref{prop:one}.
 In Section \ref{section:cobordism} we construct maps in homology, induced by a cobordism $\Sigma$ between two links $L_1$ and $L_2$ and we use them to prove Theorem \ref{teo:one} and Proposition \ref{prop:two}.
 In Section \ref{section:minus} we talk briefly about the filtered version of $cGH^-(L)$ and we explain the proof of Theorem \ref{teo:set}.
-Finally, in Section \ref{section:application} we see some applications, including the proof of Equations \eqref{torus_slice} and \eqref{tb_bound}.
+Finally, in Section \ref{section:application} we give some applications, including the proof of Equations \eqref{torus_slice} and \eqref{tb_bound}.